Edward Nicolls: Posting to Florida

 During the War of 1812, Nicolls was posted to Spanish Florida as part of an attempt to recruit the Seminoles as allies against the United States.
 Throughout the war, the British also recruited black locals to fight on their side, including those enslaved by American owners.
 As a fervent abolitionist, Nicolls gave particular energy toward this effort.
 He was to operate from a position established in April 1814 at Prospect Bluff (the "British post").
 Sailing from Bermuda in the summer of 1814, the expedition Nicolls commanded stopped in Spanish Havana, where it was told not to land in Florida without prior request by the Captain General, Juan Ruiz de Apodaca.
-When Nicolls arrived at Prospect Bluff, Florida in August, the Spanish Governor of Pensacola, Don Mateo González Manrique, aware of the threat the Americans posed to Florida, requested the redeployment of British forces to Pensacola.
+Nicolls arrived at Apalachicola, Florida on 13 August 1814.
+The Governor of West Florida subsequently requested the redeployment of British forces to Pensacola.
+(Note: Captain Percy to Admiral Cochrane:

+'I assented to re-embark the marines and proceed to that place; acquainting him [Nicolls] at the same time with my firm determination, in the event of not receiving a request from the Governor to land them, immediately to return to the anchorage off the Apalachicola, as I had promised the Captain-General, at the Havannah, not to land on Spanish territory without being requested to do so.'